SSyncropel Docs

 spl doctor

-Top-down diagnostic that audits a daemon's filesystem state, PID files, ports, config, and permissions.
+Top-down diagnostic that audits an instance's filesystem state, PID files, ports, config, and permissions.
 Run this first when something feels wrong.

 What it does